sherlifelix/blog/_posts/2018-10-31-top-5-jobs-that-will-disappear-in-the-near-future.md

 title: Top 5 jobs that will disappear in the near future
 blog_category: LifeStyle
 keywords: jobs
+description: >-
+  The job eco system also is continuously eveolving and this time is eveolving in a faster pace than ever before.
+Here are few jobs that might disappear in the future
 ---
 - News Paper Reporter